 From the very beginning, Quivira has been committed to maintaining the long-term health of the Estate.
 It is our philosophy that the vines are only as healthy as the entire ranch.
-As such, we farm holistically and sustainably, relying upon principles formulated by Rudolph Steiner, the father of biodynamics.
-Quivira’s winegrowing program is driven by the seamless vision of quality shared between winemaker Hugh Chappelle and viticulturist Ned Horton.
+Quivira’s winegrowing program is driven by the seamless vision of quality shared between winemaker, Hugh Chappelle, and owners Pete and Terri Kight.

-Hugh is an innovative winemaker with breadth of experiences in mining terroir for flavor; he understands international benchmarks for fine wine.
-And Ned is thoughtfully committed to maximizing the vine’s potential and rigorously farms for the Quivira hallmarks of balance, freshness, and complexity.
-They are united, have shared objectives and are singularly focused on wine quality.
+Hugh is an innovative winemaker with a breadth of experiences in mining terroir for flavor and understands international benchmarks for fine wine.
+He is thoughtfully committed to maximizing the vine’s potential and rigorously farms for the Quivira hallmarks of balance, freshness, and complexity.
+The team at Quivira have shared objectives, and are singularly focused on wine quality.
 We believe that farming this way is the best thing for the quality of the wines and not coincidentally it is the best thing for the entire community.

 SUSTAINABILITY AT QUIVIRA

-Quivira Vineyards' farming practices have their roots in the principles formulated by Rudolph Steiner, the father of biodynamics.
+Family owned since 1981, Quivira Vineyards believes in intentional winegrowing and honors a thoughtful commitment to organic farming.
 With the ultimate goal of being completely self-sustaining, in the vineyards and gardens we strive to limit off-farm inputs by generating fertility through the composting of winery pomace and estate livestock manure.
 We use extensive cover cropping in the gardens and vineyards to support fertility and soil health.
 This practice also serves to strengthen the farm as a whole by moving away from monoculture through crop diversity.
 Another core tenet of our farming practices lies in biological diversity.

 The creeks and riparian corridors that run through Quivira's property provide tremendous diversity as well as a home to Coho salmon and Steelhead trout during the spawning season.
 We are also committed to integrating plants, animals, and microbes into Quivira’s natural surroundings and creating perfectly balanced self-regulating systems.
 Quivira is unique in that we not only create all of our prepared vineyard applications, but we grow the material on the Estate.